BLOG

 Starting an organization with someone that involves funding and money requires a lot of trust in the people you’re working with.
 But it’s hard to trust someone you’ve only ever interacted with on the internet.

 With DAOs, you don’t need to trust anyone else in the group, just the DAO’s code, which is 100% transparent and verifiable by anyone.
-The use of DAOs opens up so many new opportunities for global collaboration and coordination.
+The use of DAOs opens up many new global collaboration and coordination opportunities.

-DAOs can be implemented for practically anything and everything a charity, an album release, a business, a non-profit organization, a painting, etc.
+DAOs can be implemented for anything and everything, such as charity, album release, business, non-profit organizations, painting, etc.

 Read more: NFT DAO: How do NFTs and DAOs coexist in DeFi?